grgbr/stroll/sphinx/api.rst

 enabled, the Stroll library provides support for :c:struct:`stroll_lvstr` length-value strings.

-This framework may ease the management of C strings life-cycle.
+This framework ease the management of C strings life-cycle.
 In addition, it caches the length of string registered into it to mitigate client code string length computation overhead.